-This keeps you catching fish on those high pressured lakes or also when the weather changes are happening that is pushing the fish into these weeds.
+This keeps you catching fish on those high-pressure lakes or also when the weather changes are happening that is pushing the fish into these weeds.
 This does take some practice to understand what you are looking at, but once you have that figured out, you just opened a whole new area for catching fish.

 So with the Eye-Dropper Spoon, you are able to attract fish from a distance, then finesse them into biting.
 You are able to go into the weeds, where many others aren’t, and offer those fish this flash presentation which they are fairly un-pressured.
 With the blade being weighted, it allows you to quickly get your bait back into the fish and this, in turn, keeps them in the area long before they move on.